a (virtual) interdisciplinary symposium series hosted by the Faculty of Social Sciences

 In the series

-Held on September 28, 2021, Social Justice and Community Collaboration offered affiliates of the Social Justice Research Institute (SJRI) (from across faculties) an opportunity to share updates on their SJRI-funded community collaboration research projects.
+Held in September 2021, Social Justice and Community Collaboration offered affiliates of the Social Justice Research Institute (SJRI) from across Brock University an opportunity to share updates on their SJRI-funded community collaboration research projects.

 Future symposia